Meaningful human control: actionable properties for AI system development: Four properties of human-AI systems under meaningful human control

 For a human-AI system to perform its function, both humans and AI agents within the system should have some form of representations of the involved tasks, role distributions, desired outcomes, the environment, mutual capabilities and limitations.
 Such representations are often referred to as \textit{mental models}; these models enable agents to describe, explain and predict the behavior of the system and decide which actions to take \cite{johnson_coactive_2014,jonker_shared_2011,wilson_mental_1989}.

 Shared representations, i.e., representations that are mutually compatible between human and AI agents within the system, allow the agents to have appropriate understanding of each other, the task, and the environment \cite{jonker_shared_2011}, which facilitates agents to cooperate, adapt to changes, and respond to relevant human reasons.
 To ensure safe operation of the system, agents should also have a shared representation of each other's abilities and limitations.
 Specifically, the AI agents should account for humans' inherent physical and cognitive limitations, while human agents should account for the AI agents' limitations to avoid issues such as overreliance \cite{lee_trust_2004}.
-Furthermore --- crucial to achieve meaningful human control --- these shared representations should include the human reasons identified in the moral ODD (Figure \ref{fig:prop2}).
-As the elements of the shared representations can be time- and context-dependent, the human and AI agents should be able to update their representations of the potentially changing reasons accordingly.
+Furthermore --- crucial to achieve meaningful human control --- these shared representations should include the human reasons identified in the moral ODD (Figure \ref{fig:prop2}), which can change over time and across contexts.
+Due to the dynamic nature of elements of the shared representations, the human and AI agents should be able to update their representations of the potentially changing reasons accordingly.

 Incompatibility between representations could result in the lack of responsiveness to human reasons, thereby leading to undesired outcomes with significant moral consequences.
 For example, inconsistent mental models between a human driver and automated vehicle about ``who has the control authority'', in which the human driver believes that the automated vehicle has control and vice versa, could result in a critical and unsafe system state \cite{flemisch_dynamic_2012}.